heikodam/Web-Analytics-and-KPIs-for-beginners-template/README.md

 # About

-This repository should serve as a getting started template to learn the fundamentals about web tracking and analysis.
+This repository should serve as a **template and playground** to get started with web tracking and analysis with Google Analytics and Google Tag Manager.
 It is a learning material within PM_LU_38 - Web Analytics & KPIs, a learning unit at CODE University of Applied Sciences in Berlin.
 The course it taught by @Bolland

 # Project setup